Graduate Catalog 2025-26 > Course Descriptions

 This course will review the structural anatomy of the human body with focus on the skeletal, muscular, and neurological systems.
 Emphasis will be on appropriate anatomical palpations of soft tissue and skeletal structures.
 The course will include muscular analysis of gross movement patterns and introduction to manual muscle testing.

 This course will provide students will the knowledge and skills necessary to work as a first responder in an emergency situation.
 Topics include blood borne pathogens, emergency respiratory and cardiac care, spine boarding, transport techniques, airway insertions, supplemental oxygen, and emergency procedures to treat various medical conditions.
-At the completion of the course, students will be prepared for American Red Cross certification CPR/AED for the Professional Rescuer and Health Care Provider.
 (Course fees apply.)

-This course will introduce students to the procedures and tests used to examine and diagnose injuries to the upper extremity.
+This course will introduce students to the procedures and tests used to examine and diagnose injuries to the upper extremity, including the cervical and thoracic spine.
 Students will be able to identify risk factors for musculoskeletal injuries and be instructed in theory and proper techniques for diagnostic and special tests, including ligamentous, neurological, strength and range of motion assessment.

 This course will focus on therapeutic exercises and rehabilitation used in the treatment of athletic injuries and illness.
 Students will be introduced to various rehabilitation protocols stressing the importance of safe progression and body mechanics.
 Indications and contraindications for exercises will be thoroughly examined.